msanand/msanand.github.io/_posts/2014-08-17-set-up-blog-jekyll-github-pages.md

 ###Jazzing up your blog:

-In my next blog, I'll talk about how you can jazz-up your blog with comments, sharing options, etc.
+In my [next post]({% post_url 2014-08-24-set-up-blog-jekyll-github-pages-2 %}), I'll talk about how you can jazz-up your blog with comments, sharing options, etc.